Hotel Phoenix Copenhagen: Fleischer, Plessen and Gyldensteen

 In the early 1790s, Np.
-208 was divided into a number of smaller properties, leading to the created of the properties now known as Bredgade 33, Bredgade 35, Dronningens Tværgade 5, Dronningens Tværgade 7 and Dronningens Tværgade 9.
+208 was divided into a number of smaller properties, leading to the creation of the properties now known as Bredgade 33, Bredgade 35, Dronningens Tværgade 5, Dronningens Tværgade 7 and Dronningens Tværgade 9.

 The corner property was subsequently referred to as No. 208A.
-At the turn of the 19th century it was owned by grocer Peder Erichsen.
-At this point it was the only privately owned building in Copenhagen whose facade featured a clock.
-No. The old No. 208A was listed in the new cadastre of 1806 as No. 188 in St. Ann's East Quarter.
-No. 188 and No. 1899 (old No. 208 B) were both owned by coyurt master (hofmester) Johan Ludvig von Brochenhuus at this time.
+At the turn of the 19th century, it was owned by grocer Peder Erichsen.
+At this point, it was the only privately owned building in Copenhagen whose facade featured a clock.
+The old No. 208A was listed in the new cadastre of 1806 as No. 188 in St. Ann's East Quarter.
+No. 188 and No. 1899 (old No. 208 B) were both owned by court master (hofmester) Johan Ludvig von Brochenhuus at this time.
 He was already the owner of at least one of the properties at the time of the 1801 census.
 His father Henrich Adam Brockenhuus resided in the other builoding.

-No. 208 D (1806: No. 277) belonged to merchant (grosserer) Peter Erichsen (1754-1804) at the time of the 1801 census.
+No. 208 D (1806: No. 277) belonged to merchant (grosserer) Peter Erichsen (1754–1804) at the time of the 1801 census.
 He lived there with his wife Anne Agathe (Nancy, née Applebye).
 The property was from 1803 to 1810 owned by the merchant John Christmas.
 He sold the Barchmann Mansion at Frederiksholms Kanal in 1804 and purchased the property at Store Kongensgade 62 in 1810.

-The shipbroking firm N. Schiøtt & Hochbrandt was based at Dronningens Tværgade 1-3 from 1820-46.
+The shipbroking firm N. Schiøtt & Hochbrandt was based at Dronningens Tværgade 1-3 from 1820–46.
 It then moved to new premises at No. 10.

 Hotel Stadt Hamburg

-In 1837, No. 188 was acquired by restaurateur and hotelier Wolliam Murdoch (1785-1850).
+In 1837, No. 188 was acquired by restaurateur and hotelier William Murdoch (1785–1850).
 He was the son of Scottish engineer and inventor William Murdoch.
-He had started his career in Denmark as machinist on the king's steam ship and had later been the proprietor of Stadet Lauenburg in Store Strandstræde.
-He jeightened the building with a low third storey and converted the building into a hotel under the name Hotel Stadt Hamburg.
+He had started his career in Denmark as a machinist on the king's steamship and had later been the proprietor of Stadet Lauenburg in Store Strandstræde.
+He heightened the building with a low third storey and converted the building into a hotel under the name Hotel Stadt Hamburg.